-Beginning on July 1, 2014 it will be required for certain professional groups to report suspected mistreatment of at-risk elders to law enforcement.
+Certain professional groups are required to report suspected mistreatment of at-risk elders to law enforcement.
 Click on Senate Bill 13-111, which created mandatory reporting.

 At-risk elders are persons age 70 and older.
 You must report suspected physical or sexual abuse, exploitation, and caretaker neglect to law enforcement within 24 hours of your observation of the mistreatment if you belong to one of these professional groups:

 - Physicians, surgeons, physicians’ assistants, osteopaths, physicians in training,

 - Registered nurses, licensed practical nurses, and nurse practitioners;

 - Hospital and long-term care facility personnel engaged in the admission, care, or treatment of patients;